The Divine Deathfeatured

 Around the age of 14

-having eschewed organized religion
+having eschewed organized religion,

-identifying myself as a proud Atheist
+identifying myself as a proud Atheist,

-I discovered Wicca.
+I discovered Wicca;

-of a governing spiritual Force
+of a governing spiritual Supreme

-without judgment or Wrath
+without Judgment or Wrath,

-Alive in All
+Alive in All.

-I was pleased by the notion
+I was pleased by the notion that

-that my Self was Divine
+my Self was extension of the Divine

 & as Divinity